 2. Maintain A Good Credit Usage

-You can improve your credit score by not utilising all of your available credit.
-For instance, if you have a credit card or a store account with a limit of a R1000, try to maintain the amount owing balance at under R350.
+You can improve your credit score by not utilizing all of your available credit.
+For instance, if you have a credit card or a store account with a limit of R1000, try to maintain the amount owing balance at under R350.

 Ideally, you should try to keep your credit repayments between 20% and 30% of your income.
 This will also help you to not default in your payments as the amount owed won’t be that much for you not to be able to pay in time.

 3. Avoid Applying For Several Credits At The Same Time

 Making an occasional application for credit won’t make much of a difference to your credit score.